-To understand how an effective leadership management pipeline works, let’s take a look at the average lifecycle of an employee at your company—from the day you hire them to their final day with your company.
+To understand how an effective talent and leadership pipeline works, let’s take a look at the average lifecycle of an employee at your company—from the day you hire them to their final day with your company.
 We’ve outlined the core stages of this lifecycle below, as well as how smart talent management tactics can be beneficial in each stage.

-Recruitment: Your talent management pipeline starts, quite naturally, at the recruitment stage.
+Recruitment: Your talent and leadership pipeline starts, quite naturally, at the recruitment stage.
 By monitoring the talent in your organization and their paths for advancement through the company, your HR department can anticipate which jobs will need to be filled and start sending out feelers for new recruits.
 A strong leadership management pipeline will help attract the best candidates to your job posts, as your business will have a reputation for valuing its employees and rewarding hard work.

 Onboarding: There’s a learning curve to every job.
 By paying close attention to all of your talents, you can make sure your new hires are getting the training, input, and resources they need to succeed within your organization.

 Appraisals and Talent Assessment: As your employees work through your talent pipeline, your HR department will want to check in regularly to assess and appraise their performance and value to the company.
 What are the strengths of your employees?
 What are their weaknesses?
 Who in your organization could be groomed for leadership positions later on down the pipeline?
 What can you do to foster employee engagement and talent to get your people where you want them to be?
 Making the appraisal process interactive can give your employees and managers a chance to collaborate on setting goals.